 Aluminium Recycling section of the Planet Ark website

 This link goes through to an introduction page on the Planet Ark website.
 Click the link at the end of the intro to go to the Planet Ark Aluminium Recycling Factsheet.

-This video shows the aluminium can recycling process – USA production.
+This video shows the life cycle of an aluminium can – UK production.

 InCANvenient Truth – Alcoa